Tine-m/physical-design/denormalization_partitioning_exercises.md

 WHERE TABLE_SCHEMA = DATABASE();
 ```

-It is possible to see **Query Stats in MySQL Workbench** more here: [](https://dev.mysql.com/doc/workbench/en/wb-performance-query-statistics.html).
-Check stats for both versions of the Sales table, with and without the partitions.
+It is possible to see **Query Stats in MySQL Workbench**:[MySQL Workbench Manual](https://dev.mysql.com/doc/workbench/en/wb-performance-query-statistics.html).
+Check query stats for both versions of the Sales table, with and without the partitions.

 ### **📌 Discussion Questions**
 - How does **partitioning** improve query speed?
 - Why does MySQL **not allow foreign keys** in partitioned tables?